Syria’s President Bashar al-Assad (Source: Agência Brasil, Wikipedia)

 Some articles of possibly related interest may include:

 Is There A Future King of the South?
 Some no longer believe there needs to be.
 Might Egypt, Islam, Iran, Arabs, or Ethiopia be involved?
-Is he the Imam Mahdi?
+Might this King be called the Mahdi?
 What does the Bible say?